www.tdmckinnon.com

 "John Farrell… pleased to meet you."

 Laughing, the boy from the bed on my right, in a distinct Irish accent, says, "Well, well, well… a Jock and a Geordie… good company indeed.
 Patrick Mahony, at your service… Paddy to my friends."
-Shaking hands the three of us bond from the very first moment
+Shaking hands the three of us bond from the very first moment.

 Paddy was a Catholic from Londonderry, Northern Ireland.
 After his father died under suspicious circumstances, following an arrest by the notorious B Specials, he spent most of his young life in various foster homes; eventually, arrested for housebreaking, he spent time in an ‘approved school’.
-Bobby’s childhood was no cake-walk either; he was an orphan from Stranraar, a South-Western sea port of Scotland.
+Bobby’s childhood was no cakewalk either; he was an orphan from Stranraar, a south western sea port of Scotland.

 It turned out that Paddy was a boxer too, and two years running we both won the 'Junior Army Boxing Championship’ in our weight divisions.
 I attained a 'junior' sergeant's rank and Bobby and Paddy were both corporals.

-After leaving Junior Para, completing depot preparation, parachuting and getting our wings - with the final shaping into ‘battle ready paratroopers’ complete - we were sent to the 2nd Battalion of the Parachute Regiment, who were just about to leave for Borneo.
 Paddy, Bobby and I were in the same section, and spent six months fighting a hit and run battle with a rebel militia.
 It was a pretty intense time, but only once did I feel in immediate danger: our platoon, eighteen men, was chasing a section, or so we thought, of rebel militia.
 As it turned out we were engaging a whole rebel company, eighty or ninety rebel soldiers.

 My six man section was laying down covering fire, while we fought a tactical withdrawal, when we were cut off from the rest of the platoon.
 Completely surrounded, it was looking pretty bad: as in maybe we were all going to die.

 I was the section machine-gunner; seeing a fleeting opportunity to get into a flanking position, I went for it.
 Taking out thirty rebel militia I managed to knock a hole in the enemy offensive and we got out by the skin of our teeth.
-They made a whole big deal out of it, I was given the credit for saving my section and they awarded me the DCM.

 By the time I was nineteen I was a lance-corporal, the first step on the promotional ladder and by twenty-one I was a full corporal.
 I had my fair share of girlfriends along the way but being single minded about my army career and my boxing I wasn't so obsessed with the female gender as most of the guys.

 I can hardly believe my luck: I'm about to be sponge bathed by a golden haired angel.
-Struggling to rouse myself, a stupid smile on my face, I try to think of something clever to say, but all I manage is a pathetic moan, and a grimace as I move too quickly against the pulley system my leg is hooked up to.
+Struggling to rouse myself, a stupid smile on my face, I try to think of something clever to say, but all I manage is a pathetic moan, and a grimace as I move too quickly against the pulley system my leg is hooked up to

-"You just lay still Corporal," says the angel, "let me do all the work for you.
+"You just lie still Corporal," says the angel, "let me do all the work for you.
 That's what they pay me the big money for," and her cheeks dimple as she gives me a flash of her beautiful, white teeth, while gently adjusting my position.

 "Call me John, please," I manage at last.